TR0JNN/UTY/README.md

 _________

-| This is just a basic Internal Cheat for **Idle Slayer**, nothing much but still work pretty good!
+| This is just an Internal Cheat for **Idle Slayer**, nothing much but still work pretty good!

 ## How to Launch: